-If you use a loan program that allows gift funds, you may be able to combine gifts from friends, relatives, or even an employer-assistance program with down payment and closing cost assistance.
+If you use a loan program that allows gift funds, you may be able to combine down payment assistance with gifts from relatives, charitable organizations, or in some cases a friend or employer-assistance program.

 To find down payment assistance programs, Google “down payment assistance programs in (your city, state, or county).”
 Or ask your real estate agent or loan officer about local programs.